philkleer/til_notes/notes/case-studies/2025-08-14-modularizing-large-shiny-app.md

 # Modularizing a Large Shiny App (R)

-> Refactor case study — converting a monolithic Shiny application into a modular, maintainable codebase using Shiny modules and pure R components.
+> Refactor case study (work from prior employees) — converting a monolithic Shiny application into a modular, maintainable codebase using Shiny modules and pure R components.

 ## Context
 - Inherited a large Shiny app originally authored by a predecessor.